lukzhang/myPlayer/README.md

-⚽⚽⚽As seen and used on my soccer Youtube Channel: https://www.youtube.com/c/IndieFootballer
+⚽⚽⚽ As seen and used on my soccer Youtube Channel: https://www.youtube.com/c/IndieFootballer ⚽⚽⚽

 # Rock Player
 A cross-platform video player based on `electron` and `ffmpeg`.